5 Chinese Stocks to Buy for the Second Half 2020 Rebound

 Often labeled as the Tesla (NASDA:TSLA) of China, premium electric vehicle maker Nio has a pretty compelling bull thesis heading into the second half of 2020.

-Before the coronavirus outbreak, Nio’s two vehicles — the ES6 and ES8 — were experience rapid increases in demand.
+Before the coronavirus outbreak, Nio’s two vehicles — the ES6 and ES8 — were selling very well amid a surge in electric vehicle demand in China.
 Nio’s delivery trends were improving.
 Gross margins were improving, too.
 Net losses were narrowing.

 In other words, everything was trending in the right direction.

+Sure, the coronavirus pandemic knocked this growth narrative off course.
+But only temporarily.
+Nio recently reported that its March delivery volumes rose more than 115% from February.
+Of note, Tesla’s China car registrations jumped 450% in March, further demonstrating that electric vehicle demand in China is rebounding with vigor.

-As the virus increasingly becomes old news in China, Nio’s growth trends will once again pick-up steam, boosted by rebounding consumerism, a pause in government EV subsidy cuts, and a new Nio vehicle launch (the EC6).
+As the virus increasingly becomes old news in China, Chinese consumer demand for electric vehicles will only grow.
+As this happens, Nio’s growth trends will continue to improve, especially since the company is launching a new vehicle later this year (the EC6).

 At the same time, the company’s once cash strapped balance sheet has received a huge injection of funding from Hefei’s city government, shoring up the company’s financial position and significantly reducing insolvency risks.